Ja-Tink/i-did-that-extension/README.md

 # i-did-that-extension

+##📌 Overview
-Firefox browser extension adding accountability to all `whitehouse.gov` domains.
+This is a Firefox browser extension adding accountability to all `whitehouse.gov` domains.

 ![Point Right Image](images/i-did-that-trump-point-right.png)

-## Installation:
+##🔧 Installation:
 Note that this extension only supports **Firefox**.
 - Download this respository as a ZIP file and decompress it
 - In Firefox, go to `about:debugging` and select "this firefox"